February is Teen Dating Violence Awareness Month

 Here at YWCA Northeast Indiana, we are strong believers in the powerful role that awareness and education play in prevention.
 This is why we urge you to take a proactive stance during the month of February, and to engage your students and educate them about what teen dating violence looks like and the dangers associated with it.

-Download our 2025 TDVAM Toolkit
+Check out our 2026 TDVAM Toolkit

 In Indiana and Allen County, sexual violence intersects with dating violence and is a pressing concern for many young people, especially young women.
 The Women’s Fund at the Community Foundation of Greater Fort Wayne completed a study in 2020 that conducted three focus groups with young women and girls aged 12–24 to conduct research for the Young Women and Girls Report: